gngdb/relational/README.md

-# A Minimal Relational Function
+# A Minimal [Relational][] Function
-> PyTorch/Numpy agnostic function implementing the relational block from [A simple neural network module for relational reasoning][relational].
+> PyTorch/Numpy agnostic function implementing the relational block from "A simple neural network module for relational reasoning".

 I wrote this in one day to learn how to use [nbdev][].
 I'm pretty sure it's correct but it only implements the core function for using relational networks and none of the other stuff (such as `nn.Module` classes etc) that [Kai included in the pull request][kai].